 Financial Aid Workshops

-Financial Aid, in conjunction with the Educational Opportunity Center, hosts a series of workshops to help students who are planning to attend BCC complete the Free Application for Federal Student Aid (FAFSA).
+BCC Financial Aid, in association with the Educational Opportunity Center, hosts a series of workshops to help you complete the Free Application for Federal Student Aid (FAFSA).
 At these workshops, you will receive guidance on gathering the information needed and with completing the FAFSA online.

 - Fall River Campus: Every Friday; arrive anytime between 11 a.m. and 2 p.m.
 Room K205.

 - New Bedford Campus: Every Tuesday; arrive for the start of the session 3 p.m. at the 800 Purchase St, Room 401.

 - Attleboro Campus: Every Tuesday; arrive anytime between 9 a.m. and noon, Room 143.

 - Taunton Center: Every Wednesday from 5 - 7 p.m. at the Taunton Enrollment Center.

 - If you are a dependent student, your parent information

 - If you are married, your spouse information

 - You are a veteran or serving in the armed services